DVS-Lab/dmn-parcellation/README.md

-# dmn-parcellation
+# Parcellating the Default-Mode Network
 DMN parcellation with Shaoming and Adrienne

-# Mask Generation
-1) neurosynth